How Flow Isolation May Set the Mass Scale for Super-Earth Planets

 \subsection{Variation with Stellar Mass}

 In Equation \eqref{eq:m_flow_sh_fid}, we gave the scaling of the flow isolation mass with fiducial disk parameters.
 However, two of these quantities, $M_8$ and $\Sigma_{3000}$ likely scale with stellar mass.
 A number of observational works point to $\dot{M}$ scaling with $M_*^2$ (e.g. \citealt{ntr_2006}, \citealt{anm_2014}), and recent work points to a linear or steeper than linear scaling of disk mass with stellar mass (\citealt{ark_2013}, \citealt{pth_2016}).
 If we neglect variation in the outer disk radius, then this implies that the surface density also scales linearly with stellar mass.
-Inserting these scalings into Equation \eqref{eq:m_flow_sh_fid} (and assuming that our fiducial value of $ \Sigma_0 = 3000 \, \mathrm{g} \, \mathrm{cm}^{-2}$ applies for $M_{*,\odot} = 1$) gives
+Inserting these scalings into the inner, viscously heated regime of Equation \eqref{eq:m_flow_sh_fid} (and assuming that our fiducial value of $ \Sigma_0 = 3000 \, \mathrm{g} \, \mathrm{cm}^{-2}$ applies for $M_{*,\odot} = 1$) gives

 i.e. the flow isolation mass scales approximately linearly with the host star mass.